Glossary of Formal Languages and Compilation

 Articulation

-Indication of how a note is to be played (staccato, accent, tenuto…).
+Indication of how a note should be played (staccato, accent, tenuto…).

 → See I5